 They say disposable products are not inherently safer than reusables and that reusable systems can be utilised safely during the pandemic by employing basic hygiene.
 The statement was also backed by Greenpeace USA and Upstream, a non-profit organisation investigating solutions to plastic pollution.

-Professor Williams told the Guardian: “I hope we can come out of the Covid-19 crisis more determined than ever to solve the pernicious problems associated with plastics in the environment
+Professor Williams told the Guardian and The Telegraph: “I hope we can come out of the Covid-19 crisis more determined than ever to solve the pernicious problems associated with plastics in the environment

 “In terms of the general public’s response to the Covid crisis, we should make every attempt to avoid over-consumption of single-use plastics, particularly in applications like packaging.”